 ESPs really care about obeying the laws of the email ecosystem because their servers get shut down if you send unsolicited emails and don’t follow the rules of the game.
-They deal with dozens of internet service providers (see below) who are capable of throwing up roadblocks for bad behavior.
+They deal with dozens of internet service providers who are capable of throwing up roadblocks for bad behavior.
 Keeping a positive sender reputation is a big part of the cost of running an email service provider.

 They are part of a large policing force that monitors the web for spam.
 If they see spam from an email service provider’s client, they block that particular company and all emails from that email service provider.
 Thus, ESPs have a lot to lose by allowing a customer to send spam out through their service.

 Soft bounces happen when a subscriber does exist but doesn’t necessarily get your message because the inbox is full or an automated reply message is in place.
 You don’t need to remove these subscribers from your list right away, unless the soft bounces continue to occur.
-(Mirabel’s Marketing Manager will attempt to resend at least five times to a soft-bounced email address.
+(Mirabel’s Marketing Manager, for example, will attempt to resend at least five times to a soft-bounced email address.
 After that, it’s labeled as a hard bounce.)

 Think of your sender reputation like a credit score.
 A good reputation lets ISPs and inbox providers know that you are trustworthy and your emails are safe to enter the Promised Land that is your subscriber’s inbox.
 A good sender reputation is paramount to email deliverability.

 Sender reputation can be evaluated based on your IP address, which is the unique number attached to your internet-connected device.
 It’s also evaluated based on your domain, which is the unique name of your website that subscribers type in to access your content.
 For example, mirabelsmarketingmanager.com is our domain.